Groverkss/stardew/README.md

-# Kunwar Experiments
+# Stardew

-Repository for experiments for compilation flow conducted by me.
+Bunch of experiments on lowering pytorch/tensorflow to mlir.

 ## Setup